daattali/beautiful-jekyll/policies.md

 ## Attendance

 Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
-Students who are unavoidably absent because of illness or other reasons should inform both the instructor(s) of the course(s) and a Teaching Fellow as soon as possible, preferably, prior to the start of the class/lab.
+Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course(s) as soon as possible, preferably, prior to the start of the class/lab.

-Students who miss a quiz or assignment, need to provide a doctor's note and schedule a make-up quiz with a Teaching Fellow as soon as possible.
+Students who miss a quiz or assignment, need to provide a doctor's note and schedule a make-up quiz with a Lab Instructor as soon as possible.
 Failing to present a doctor's note may result in a failing grade.

 Students who miss more than 3 days of classes/labs in a row need to provide documentation in the form of a doctor's note or written request for leave to the MDS Leadership Team.
 Failing to present a doctor's note or written request may result in a failing grade.
 The Leadership Team will contact the student with an action plan to make up any missed quizzes or assignments.